- 1.1 Care home policies on oral health and providing residents with support to access dental services

 Understand the potential impact of untreated dental pain or mouth infection on the behaviour, and general health and wellbeing of people who cannot articulate their pain or distress or ask for help.
 (This includes, for example, residents with dementia or communication difficulties.)

-Know how and when to reassess residents' oral health (see recommendation 1.2.1).
+Know how and when to reassess residents' oral health (see the recommendation on oral health assessment and mouth care plans).

 Know how and when to report any oral health concerns for residents, and how to respond to a resident's changing needs and circumstances.
 (For example, some residents may lose their manual dexterity over time.)